 Lecture and discussion or seminar.
 Current topics in environmental science explored in detail.
 Typically offered by faculty in their specialties, or developed in response to student interest.
 GES majors only.
 Repeatable unlimited times, credits earned up to six credits.
 Pre: consent.

 Directed research in which the student carries out a scientific project of small to moderate scope with one or more chosen advisors.
 The student must complete a document in the style of a scientific journal article.
-Repeatable one time or up to six credits.
+Repeatable up to six credits.
 Pre: consent.
 (Cross-listed as GES 499)

 (3 hr Lec, 3 hr Lab) Introduction to the diversity of marine organisms and the many specialized coastal, reef, and oceanic habitats in which they live.
 Lab and field research exercises will complement lecture subjects.
 Graduate standing in Marine Biology graduate degree program only.
 MB ad OCN majors only.
 A-F only.
 Pre: consent.
 (Fall only) (Cross-listed as MBIO 601)